Spagetti-John/uzdevums/README.md

 # uzdevums
 A simple project

-# To build a runnable jar
+# How to build a runnable jar
 To build a runnable jar you must have maven and Java-11 installed

 ```mvn clean compile assembly:single```